Orbitale/www.orbitale.tech/_posts/2016-03-25-gist-regular-expression-for-imagemagick-geometry.md

 This will resize to 250×350 but will keep proportions and ratio, so if your image is a square of 1500×1500 pixels, it will be resized to the _lowest_ value of the ratio, so your image will be 250×250 in fine.
 There are plenty of other things you can do with Geometry arguments.

 For example, you can [crop](http://www.imagemagick.org/script/command-line-options.php#crop) an image.

-Let's get an example:
+Let's get an example with this image:<br>

-We want to crop this image in the red zone:<br>
 ![Orbitale logo](/img/regex_image_to_crop.png)<br>
 <br>
 We'll crop it to get just a portion of the center of the image.